 A big concern of adding any electrical device to a conversion van is the amount of power it uses.
 This is one aspect of 12 volt portable fridge/freezers that I feel very comfortable with.

-Because the units we recommend feature quality compressors and other components, they tend to be very efficient.
+Because the fridge freezers we recommend feature quality compressors and other components, they tend to be very efficient.

 Other factors like seal and insulation quality, and accurate thermostat control all add up to great efficiency in these refrigeration systems.

-These features make it possible for the fridge to keep your temperatures right where you need them while only using short, infrequent bursts of power.
+These features make it possible for the best 12 volt fridge freezer to keep your temperatures right where you need them while only using short, infrequent bursts of power.

 The Van Sage Best 12 Volt Fridge Freezer Check List